tstolarczyk/SoHAPPy/docs/introduction.rst

 The next folder name,`data_dir`, is chosen by the user and refer to his analysis (e.g. can be `test_omega` for results testing the omega configuration).
-The last folders use again the visibility keyword `vis_name` and add the first and last source identifiers of the run.
+The last folder name use again the visibility keyword `vis_name` and add the first and last source identifiers of the run.
 In case only one source is analysed the names has only the first identifier (`vis_name_id0`).

+Note that it is possible to run `SoHAPPy` on a limited number of sources and obtain for each of them additionnal output files to be used for a spectral analysis (save the simulation for this using the :code:`save_simu` keyword in the `configuration file <configuration.html>`_ ).

 Required data
 -------------